mechmotum/mechmotum.github.io/content/pages/guide.rst

 Hadley Wickham, "Tidy Data," Journal of Statistical Software, 2014, http://vita.had.co.nz/papers/tidy-data.pdf.
    Lays out the idea of "tidy data" which is a tabular data format preferred and used by a large set of software.
+Kelly, M. (2017).
+An Introduction to Trajectory Optimization: How to Do Your Own Direct Collocation.
+SIAM REVIEW, 59(4), 849–904. https://doi.org/10.1137/16M1062569
+   Great introduction to direct collocation methods.

 Academia
 --------